What is it like working as a Driving Instructor? – Becoming a Driving Instructor

 With each new learner, you check with them about any previous driving or other relevant experience such as riding a pedal cycle or possibly a motorcycle.
 If they have driven a car before, begin by making a practical assessment.
 Based on the outcome of this, you can plan a series of lessons to take the learners to the point where they can take their practical driving test.
-Many driving instructors also choose to become members of the driving instructors association.
+Many driving instructors also choose to become members of the associated of driving instructors.

 You might also cover the theory side in more detail, although most learners will usually do this in their own time.
 Most driving lessons follow a similar pattern, typically covering these areas: